danielendeg/nugetpackageupdate/specs/HARegion.md

 ***Note**: UK West (Public / United Kingdom) is Satellite region, but we are already deployed there and use them for HA.

 Based of current service footprint we need to deploy to additional **23 regions** to satisfy Ring 2 requirements.
 This is valid is we don't offer HA in every region.
-If that was the case we need to deploy in additional **37 regions**.
+If that was the case we need to deploy in additional **37 regions** from where we are today.

 ### Billing impact